Top 10 DAST Tools for DevSecOps in 2026: APIs, CI/CD & Business Logic

 Best DAST tools list for securing web applications and APIs in 2026

-Replace legacy DAST & scale your security testing
+Replace legacy DAST tools & scale your security testing

 From business logic to complex authentication